leithdm/infinite-scroller/README.md

 project illustrating an infinite-scroller

 ## Notes:
-1. Unsplash API
+1. GET requests to the Unsplash API (https://api.unsplash.com/)
-2. Google-Fonts
+2. Will require your own personal API Key.